bmurrtech/0-100-days-cloud-engineer/README.md

 - Can add [digital content for sale via Shopify](https://apps.shopify.com/digital-downloads-2?search_id=b80c1c88-05da-4a77-890f-7fa6905c39ee&surface_detail=digital&surface_inter_position=1&surface_intra_position=7&surface_type=search)

 ## Create Custom Copyright-free AI Generated Images
-- Thanks for the open source tech of [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release), it is possbible to use your home GPU to generate incredible 512x512 AI images by simply inputing a description of what photo you want.
+- Thanks for the open source tech of [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release), it is possbible to use your home GPU to generate incredible AI images by simply inputing a description of what photo you want.

+> **LowRes Art Upscale Trick**:So, depending on your GPU RAM capacity, you may only be able to generate low res images (4GB can make 256x512 images, 11+GB can make 640x640 art).
+In the chipper spirit of letting AI robots take over the world, let's use AI to upscale our lowres art!
+Thanks to AI intelligence, you can use an AI tool to upscale those AI-generated images by 2X or more!
+Robots helping robots--it's robot-inception!
+Anyway, the open-source software is aptly named, [Video2X](https://github.com/k4yt3x/video2x/wiki/GUI) (available for Windows) if you want to check it out.

-> I know that 512x512 is low res, but you can use a AI tool to upscale those 1x1 images to 2X or more!
-The open-source software is aptly named, [Video2X](https://github.com/k4yt3x/video2x/wiki/GUI) (available for Windows).
-If you are trying to upscale photo-real images (not anime-sytle characters), **remember to change the output setting to "RealSR" or "SRMD"**.
-There's other AI algorithms with varying degrees of quaility to render-speed results (there's realy only two art-types at the time of writing this: anime-styled arts and real-life arts).
+> **Photo-real Images**: If you are trying to upscale photo-real images (not anime-sytle characters), **remember to change the output setting to "RealSR" or "SRMD"**.
+By default, Video2x is set to AI-upscale anime-style art.
+You'll notice there's other AI algorithms with varying degrees of quaility to render-speed results (there's realy only two art-types at the time of writing this: anime-styled arts and real-life arts).
 You can read more about the pros and cons of the algos on [k4yt3x's Wiki](https://github.com/k4yt3x/video2x/wiki/Algorithms)

 - In addition to Stable Diffusion, a developer created a GUI for it so average users can easily create AI images.
 He has a Patreon for a more polished release of his GUI, but you can [get his free version](https://grisk.itch.io/stable-diffusion-gui) and it will work.
 - If you have trouble thinking of a photo description, you can utilize [this free art archive, Lexica Art](https://lexica.art/) to fine tune and generate useable text and a more desireable outcome for the GUI to work with.
+- Polyfjord made a great video tutorial on these amazing tools with incredible results.
+Check out his [tutorial video here]()

 > Always be cautious about running random `.exe` programs.
 Double check your download before installing.
 If it has a `CHECKSUM` that's even better.

 ## MadMax (Chia Plotting) CLI